ubc-library-rc/dri-needs-assessment/arc.md

 ### Key Findings & Recommendations

-**Finding 1:**  A significant portion of respondents reported wanting training and support but didn’t know they were available;
+**Finding 1:**  While ARC is a key player in active data storage and data retention/deposit/preservation at UBC, these were top areas in which researchers wanted both training and support, but didn’t know they were available;

-**Recommendation 1:**  Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily discover and access services;
+**Recommendation 1:**  As UBC Library and IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;

-**Finding 2:**  For DRI areas in which researchers turned to ARC for training and support, multiple other support groups, including those outside UBC, were also sought;
+**Finding 2:**  ARC sits as a close second behind UBC Library as a leader in DMP support and training at UBC, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;

-**Recommendation 2:**  Coordinate services with portfolios and departments that offer similar services to maximize efforts and reduce duplication;
+**Recommendation 2:**  Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services.

-**Finding 3:**  Participants in focus groups noted that finding the right service is challenging;
+**Finding 3:**  Coding/programming is a top area in which researchers are seeking training from ARC, but 85% of researchers are still seeking training elsewhere (with the majority going outside UBC).
+There were also several comments in the survey indicating that introductory ARC training is too difficult for beginners.

-**Recommendation 3:**  Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
+**Recommendation 3:**  Look for partners within UBC to determine training and support that is feasible to offer internally, and what is acceptable to refer to externally.
+Leverage partnerships to build a coding/programming curriculum, beginning with the very basic and leading to HPC training, as a way to build a larger base of researchers who are capable of utilizing ARC resources and conducting world-class research.

 ## Highlights